CtrlK

 Completeness

-Clearly answers both 'what' (Generate Harness Connector YAML for integrations and create/test via MCP) and 'when' (explicit 'Use when' clause with specific trigger phrases and a general condition about connecting to external services).
+Clearly answers both 'what' (generate Harness Connector YAML for integrations and create/test via MCP) and 'when' (explicit 'Use when' clause with specific trigger phrases and a general catch-all for connecting to external services).

 3 / 3